jkomoros/card-web/README.md

 header, and in the manifest.
 If the string starts with 'The ' then the The will be rendered a lighter color in the header.

+### user_domain

+If this is set, then it allows you to apply special permissions for users whose email is from the given domain.
+Used in conjunction with permissions.signed_in_domain.

+This value should be the part after the `@` sign in an email.
+For example, for 'bob@mycompany.com', the value for this would by 'mycompany.com'.

 ### permissions

 If you want to override the default BASE_PERMISSIONS of the webapp, for example